How can my child join one of your groups?

 Email me in the first instance to see if there is a group running within travelling distance of you, which has a place available.
 If not, then you would need to find others who wanted to form a group.
 The best time to start to prepare for a September start is about April.

 I want to have a group meeting at my home for my child?
 How do I arrange this?

 Most groups form because a parent knows of other local home educated children who are interested in group tuition.
 If you have a few children ready for the same level of tuition in the same subject, let me know and I will see which time slots I have available in my week and we can start from there.

 I don’t know if my child is ready for exam preparation yet.
 How can I tell?

 Take a look at the syllabus and some previous exam papers at the exam board’s website.
 If you think that your child would be ready to tackle those sorts of exam papers, with some instruction, then they are all set for a one-academic year course!
-If not, perhaps they need some tuition at KS3 level first.
+If not, perhaps they need some time developing their skills first.